 Procida Campania, Italy Travel Guide

 Climate patterns shape the island's appeal throughout the year.
 Spring (April-May) features temperatures from 15°C to 22°C (59°F to 72°F).
 This period sees some rain, decreasing by May.
-The weather is generally pleasant for walking, sightseeing, and enjoying the island's blooming flora.
+The weather conditions are generally pleasant for walking, sightseeing, and enjoying the island's blooming flora.
 The air feels fresh, and the sun offers warmth without being overwhelming.

 Summer (June-August) brings the warmest temperatures, usually 25°C to 30°C (77°F to 86°F), rising higher during heatwaves.
-Precipitation is low, making these months generally dry.
+Rainfall is low, making these months generally dry.
 High humidity marks this season, ideal for beach activities and sea enjoyment.

 Ideal Timing for Specific Activities: For beaches and swimming, plan your visit from June to September.
 The the ocean is warm, and beach facilities are fully operational.
 For hiking plus touring, April, May, September, and October hold comfortable temperatures without intense summer heat.